jfxueX/bash/commands/local/sed.md

     sed --silent 's/PATTERN/&/p' file

-## Using 'sed /pattern/'
+## Using `sed /pattern/`

 Sed has the ability to specify which lines are to be examined and/or modified, by specifying [addresses](#using-sed--n-patternp-to-duplicate-the-function-of-grep) before the command.
-I will just describe the simplest version for now - the /PATTERN/ address.
+I will just describe the simplest version for now - the `/PATTERN/` address.
 When used, only lines that match the pattern are given the command after the address.
-Briefly, when used with the /p flag, matching lines are printed twice:
+Briefly, when used with the `/p` flag, matching lines are printed twice:

     sed '/PATTERN/p' file